SafeExamBrowser/seb-server-setup/docs/install-production.rst

 .. note::
     This step usually must only be done once on the initial setup of the service.
-On a service update this is not needed and the password that was given by the initial setup remains This password can be used to connect directly to the database that is created with the service and should be remembered by an administrator.
+On a service update this is not needed and the password that was given by the initial setup remains.
+    This password can be used to connect to the database within a SSH tunnel for example.
+The password should be in the responsibility of a system administrator and handled with care.

 6. Start the services.